Pasta Fresca is a veggie-packed pasta dish that cooks in less than 15 minutes. This easy dinner recipe is fresh, light, and filling!

 Ingredients Needed

-• Penne pasta: I recommend Jovial gluten free brown rice penne.
-Feel free to use your choice of pasta — rotini, ziti, or rigatoni would be great shapes to use.
+• Penne pasta: we love Jovial gluten free brown rice penne though you can use your favorite pasta — rotini, ziti, or rigatoni are all great shapes to use.

 • Garlic: there’s 6 — yes, six! — cloves of fresh garlic in this pasta recipe for tons of garlicky flavor.
-Feel free to dial back if you’re a medium on the garlic-loving scale.
+Feel free to dial back if you please.

 • Tomatoes: chopped vine-ripened tomatoes or Roma tomatoes help create a light pasta sauce.
 Halved cherry tomatoes would be great if they’re in season.